 – 80 of the flats in Perronet House are split level over 5 floors each, providing dual aspect views west and east.

 – Perronet House is not a system built pre fab like many mid 20th century council blocks, but made from insitu concrete.

-- The building is fitted with a gas supply to each kitchen for powering the cooker.
-Some residents have had this supply removed as they prefer to use electric, however for a charge the gas supply can be reinstated.
+– The building is fitted with a gas supply to each kitchen for powering the cooker.
+Some residents have had this supply removed as they prefer to use electric.

 – In the late 1980s the piloti on lower levels were filled in to accommodate additional residents in new flats, which are differentiated by having hard wood windows and brick walls.